MagdalenaZZ/genomics-analytics/README.md

 # 👬 Genomics Analytics Toolkit

-A modular Python toolkit for advanced population-level genomic analysis, supporting:
+A modular Python toolkit for demonstrating advanced population-level genomic analysis, supporting:

 * ✅ Genome-Wide Association Studies (**GWAS**)
 * ✅ Phenome-Wide Association Studies (**PheWAS**)
 * ✅ Fine-mapping with **SuSiE**
 * ✅ SNP ranking using P-values, PIPs, and effect sizes
-* ⏳ Future: Selection scans, patient pairing, gene-based stats
+* ⏳ Future: Selection scans, patient pairing, gene-based stats, full list in Docs/

+This is not intended to be high-throughput, more as a learning tool around which problems we might come across in population studies, and how to statistically solve them, and quality check the data.

 ---